 •Setting up a Bizagi ODS (e.g., for best availability and performance of the Work portal for daily tasks).

-For a reference architecture, system requirements, sizing, growth and scalability details, and a complete overview of best practices oriented to the infrastructure, refer to the complete System requirements chapter at https://help.bizagi.com/bpm-suite/en/index.html?automation_systemreq.htm.
+For reference architecture, system requirements, sizing, growth and scalability details, and a complete overview of best practices oriented to the infrastructure, refer to the complete System requirements chapter at https://help.bizagi.com/bpm-suite/en/index.html?automation_systemreq.htm.

 Security best practices

-Consider carrying out the security hardening for the Work portal, as described at Security hardening at the IIS.
+Consider carrying out security hardening for the Work portal, as described at Security hardening at the IIS.